Updated On: Jan 21, 2025

 To drive calmly, follow this easy process:

-- Practice a lot and become an expert driver
+- Practice a lot and become an expert driver.

-- Sleep well before driving
+- Sleep well before driving.

-- Keep your eyes on the road
+- Always keep your eyes on the road.

-- Never be in a hurry to reach somewhere
+- Never be in a hurry to reach somewhere.

-- Never try to overtake another car forcefully
+- Never try to overtake another car forcefully.

 How do I calm my anxiety before a long drive?

 To calm your anxiety before a long drive, prepare in advance for the journey.
-Check the car for any service needs, such as fuel, air, lubrication, etc. Also, remember to take along all the car documents, such as the insurance, registration details, and pollution-in-control certificates.
+Check the car for any service needs, such as fuel, air, lubrication, etc. Also, remember to take along all the car documents, such as the insurance, registration details, and pollution-control certificates.
 Most importantly, rest adequately to feel fresh and ready for the long drive.